Dhaval572/very-normal-programming/README.md

-Hello guys, How are you!
+Hello, everyone!
+How are you?

-I hope you all have fun
+I hope you're all having fun.

-So, you can see that the repository name is explaining that why i made this repository
+As you can see, the repository name explains why I created this repository.

-So, if you are beginner level c / c++ programmer than it will become usefull for you if not than ... 😁😁
+If you are a beginner-level C/C++ programmer, this will be useful for you.
+If not, then... 😁😁

-So, i hope you are interested in coding and also in gaming😁
+I hope you're interested in both coding and gaming! 😁